-- The EARLINET intercomparisons performed between 2009 and 2013 provided a broad insight into the level of quality that has been reached in the network after nearly 15 years of operation.
-The decision to perform comparisons not only at product level as done before (Matthias et al., 2004) but also at signal level, based on a common pre-processing, allowed for a much deeper analysis of individual measurement channels and potential system failures.
-For the majority of the detection channels mean system- - atic deviations from the reference over pre-defined height ranges were below $\pm 1-2\%$ in the upper PBL and the free troposphere.
-Particle backscatter and extinction coefficients could then be retrieved with an accuracy of better than $\pm 2 \times 10^{-4}$ km-1 sr-1 and ± 0.01 km-1, respectively.
-These values are well below the quality margins of $\pm 5 \times 10^{-4}$ km-1 sr-1 and ± 0.05 km-1 defined by Matthias et al. (2004) and of the order of 10% of typcial particle backscatter and extinction values observed in the PBL.
+- The EARLINET intercomparisons performed between 20091020 and 2013 provided a broad insight into the level of quality that has been reached in the network after nearly 15 years of operation.
+The decision to perform comparisons not only at product level as done before (Matthias et al., 2004) but also at signal level, based on a common preprocessing, allowed1025 - at signal level, based on a common preprocessing, allowed for a much deeper analysis of individual measurement channels and potential system failures.
+For the majority of the detection channels mean systematic deviations from the reference over pre-defined height ranges were below $\pm 1-2\%$ in the upper PBL and the free troposphere.
+Particle backscatter and extinction coefficients could then be retrieved with an accuracy of better than $\pm 2 \times 10^{-4}$ km-1 sr-1 and $\pm 0.01$ km-1, respectively.
+These values are well below the quality margins of $\pm 5 \times 10^{-4}$ km-1 sr-1 and $\pm 0.05$ km-1 defined by Matthias et al. (2004) and of the order of 10% of typcial particle backscatter and extinction values observed in the PBL.

-- Some of the signals showed higher systematic biases, which were further investigated.
+Some of the signals showed higher systematic biases, which were further investigated.
 Typical reasons were misalignment errors.
 Such errors were often observed in the beginning of the campaigns, in particular when the systems had been transported before.
-This finding depicts a shortcoming of centralized intercomparison campaigns for which many systems have to be moved and operated outside of their normal envi- - ronments.
+This finding depicts a shortcoming of centralized intercomparison campaigns for which many systems have to be moved and operated outside of their normal environments.
 Personnel that is used to work with stationary systems under well-defined conditions usually needs some time to gain experience with the challenges of a field campaign.
-Such kind of problems do not occur when on-site comparisons with a wellcharacterized traveling standard are performed instead.
-Some of the obtained systematic biases could be attributed to signal distortions in analog detection channels or - problems with the gluing of analog and photon-counting signals due to incorrect setting of acquisition parameters.
+Such problems do not occur when onsite comparisons with a well-characterized traveling standard are performed instead.
+Some of the obtained systematic biases could be attributed to signal distortions in analog detection channels or problems with the gluing of analog and photon-counting signals due to incorrect setting of acquisition parameters.
 These facts also call for expert site visits and individual training in order to check systems in their laboratory environment and advise personnel, in particular new network members, in specific quality-checking procedures.